ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-writing-a-simple-interactive-marker-server/Interactive-marker-writing-a-simple-interactive-marker-server.rst

     interactive_marker.name = "my_marker";
     interactive_marker.description = "Simple 1-DOF Control";

 Next we create our first ``interactive_marker`` object.
-It is filled with standard message header.
+It is filled with the standard message header.

 .. code-block:: C++